jadvani/face_filters/README.md

 4. Dog
 5. Flower

+## How to run

+Simply run 'filters.py' and then choose one of the filters above.

-*Press 'q' to quit
+*Note: Press 'q' to finish the execution <br>

-## Dependencies
- - OpenCV
- - Python 3.x

-Note Make Sure to paste all the filter png's in the same directory as _filters.py_ <br>
 ![preview](https://github.com/jadvani/ieee_facefilters/blob/master/img/flower_preview.jpg)